canis major

 that the great Overdog is compelled to seek

-the underdog, although meek is never caught
+the underdog, who although meek is never caught

 Persephone, her yearning to yield